 But if you love the farmhouse style, yet prefer a little more color in your life, you’re not doomed!

-The best modern farmhouse colors are muted and neutral — not too bright, with the exception of the occasional accent — and they work well in nearly any space.
+The best modern farmhouse colors are muted and neutral.
+They’re not too bright, except for the occasional accent, and they work well in nearly any space.
 You’ll see a lot of earth tones in this style: soft whites, greens, blues, and greiges.

-In addition to earthy toned paints, you’ll often see barnwood, subway tile, and shiplap on the walls, along with older, timeless pieces that hold a lot of character.
+In addition to earthy toned paints, you’ll often see barnwood, subway tile, and shiplap on the walls.
+Older, timeless pieces that hold a lot of character are also common.

 *Quick note on Light Reflectance Value: LRV runs on a scale of 0% to 100%, and 50% would be a mid-value paint color.
 The higher the LRV, the more light a color reflects back into the room.